nickbrandt/GitLab/doc/user/packages/dependency_proxy/index.md

 ## Prerequisites

-To use the Dependency Proxy:

-- Your group must be public.
-Authentication for private groups is [not supported yet](https://gitlab.com/gitlab-org/gitlab/-/issues/11582).
+The Dependency Proxy must be [enabled by an administrator](./../../../administration/packages/dependency_proxy.md).

 ### Supported images and packages